vtex/styleguide/react/components/Alert/README.md

 ### Overview
 Alerts are notifications of mild to high priority.
 They may inform the user about things they should know or explain a problem and the user a solution.
-It may be triggered by an user action or not.
+It may be triggered by a user action or not.

 ### Do
 - Alerts should be shown at the top of the page or section they apply to, filling the full container width respecting some minimum little margins.